MSc Banking, Regulation and Financial StabilityFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Banking, Regulation and Financial Stability.

-Applicants must hold at least an upper second-class honours degree (with a mark of 65 or above) in either finance or economics, or an equivalent overseas qualification from a reputable university.
+An upper second-class honours degree (65% or higher) in either finance or economics, or an equivalent international qualification.
 Students with a degree in finance are required to demonstrate a good understanding of economics and mathematics.

 See international equivalent qualifications on the International Office website.